btrettel/flt/to-do.md

            > real = .0000000
     fail: test_concurrent, greater than zero```
 - transient.py: Repeatedly run tests looking for transient failures, saving results when a transient failure is encountered.
-- depends.py:
-    - Figure out a way to add object file dependencies for modules that have `skip_indexing` set.
-Extra field in config.ini?
-    - Generates a list of executables from `app` in before.mk, add them to `CLEAN`.
+- depends.py: Generates a list of executables from `app` in before.mk, add them to `CLEAN`.
 - Add Valgrind back to check-fc.
 Suppress namelist derived-type input problem in Valgrind.
     - <https://valgrind.org/docs/manual/manual-core.html#manual-core.suppress>
     - <https://stackoverflow.com/a/23897854/1124489>